 One is the speed at which knowledge changes.
 In many fields, workers find it difficult to keep their skills up to date.
 No one person can know everything in their field.
 This can make it difficult to create courses that are current and relevant.

-As Catherine Lombardozzi said in a podcast interview, “By the time you get through four years of schooling, what you learned in your freshman year may be outdated.”
+As Catherine Lombardozzi said in a Shifting to Learning Environments, “By the time you get through four years of schooling, what you learned in your freshman year may be outdated.”

 Quantity of Information